intel/thermal_daemon/README.txt

 		Need kernel with "Intel P State driver", to use Intel P state driver to cool the system.
 		Intel Power clamp driver: To use Idle injection to cool the system CONFIG_X86_MSR, so that x86 MSR can be read/write from user space for using P/T states MSRs.
+		RAPL driver is submitted to Linux kernel and under review.
 	Default
 		If none of the above available cpufreq to control P states.